flyingrhinonz/nccm/README.md

 This file is mostly used for ssh connection details, but also supports program settings as follows:

-`nccm_config_controlmode` - controls the cursor
+`nccm_config_controlmode`:
-movement mode.
+Controls the cursor movement mode.
 Two modes are supported:
 - std:    Cursor keys move the marker as expected.
 - focus:  Marker and list move independently.
           The list is designed to move while the marker remains fixed unless it is moved manually.

+`nccm_config_loglevel`:
-`nccm_config_loglevel` - controls log level of messages sent by nccm to syslog.
+Controls log level of messages sent by nccm to syslog.
 Use this for debugging.
+Default level is warning.
 Supported levels: debug, info, warning, error, critical